miniSat/Minisat/docs/usage.rst

 The previous step will now allow the server to perform SSH on remote Docker server and gather container related facts.

-To run a container from Docker image
+To deploy a Docker container on a compute resource

 * Enter name for container
 * Enter the Docker image and tag name
 * Provide the host port and container port
 * Select compute resource
+* To run containers in background select the *checkbox* provided there.

 ++++++
 Step 3
 ++++++

-Finally hit ``Run`` to run container.
+Finally hit ``Run`` to run image.

 Check running containers on dashboard under Docker containers tab.